 After that, alternative medicine and I had a break for a good long while.
 I did yoga on my own for a while, and still do on occasion, but I count that more as exercise.
 It wasn't until I developed fibromyalgia in tenth grade and was in the process of seeking both diagnosis and treatment that I returned to that realm.
 And that was an adventure.

 I went to all kinds of places seeking help.
 Before I was diagnosed, back when we believed I was having an arthritic immune reaction to the swine flu virus, we tried a homeopathic method often used for allergy control, in which I was given a bottle of H1N1 distillate and worked my way up from holding the unopened bottle.
 This, unsurprisingly, did nothing.
 I also took NSAIDS for a while, which didn't help and, in fact, ended up hurting my stomach and esophagus so badly that I could only eat jello for two weeks.

-Even after my diagnosis, my doctor sent me to lots of alternative methods because she was leery of putting me on opiods (which I agree with for at least my level of pain) and my mom was leery of antidepressants.
-I went to physical therapy, which isn't designed for fibromyalgia, although they did get me a TENS unit that I use on bad days.
-Then I did massage, which didn't work long term because it essentially moved the pain from inside my muscles to on my skin.
-Applied heat works decently for me, but it's not viable when you're in pain 24/7.
-I tried a bunch of supplements that did nothing and went gluten-free my first year at college, which only helped minimally with related stomach upset.
+Even after my diagnosis, my doctor recommended various alternative methods of treatment, because my mom was leery of antidepressants.
+I went to physical therapy, which isn't designed for fibromyalgics.
+However, out of that, I did get a TENS unit that I use when I'm having bad pain in one or two specific muscles.
+After PT, I tried massage.
+This didn't work long term because it essentially moved the worst of the pain from inside my muscles to the top of my skin.
+Applied heat works well for me, but it's not viable when you're in pain 24/7 all over your body.
+I tried a bunch of supplements that did nothing and went gluten-free my first year at college, which only helped minimally with my related digestive issues.

 Images via projectcitizenship.com, allaboutyou.com, and laurievarga.com.